tianxusky/Code-for-Error-Bounds-of-Imitating-Policies-and-Environments/README.md

 # Error Bounds of Imitating Policies and Environments

-This is the repository hosting the code used for the paper Error Bounds of Imitating Policies and Environments.
+This is the repository hosting the code used for our NeurIPS 2020 paper: Error Bounds of Imitating Policies and Environments.
 The code contains the implementation of the BC, GAIL, DAgger, FEM, MWAL, MBRL_BC, MBRL_GAIL.

 ## Requirements